-The 5 Best Sim Racing Seats & Rigs
+The 5 Best Sim Racing Rigs / Cockpits

 After scouring the market, I’ve come up with the 5 best sim racing rigs.
 Every single one of them is at the top of their field and I’d recommend any of them to any sim racing enthusiast in a heartbeat, so bear that in mind as I go through my reviews!

 For any of you out there who love track racing as much as sim racing, I’m sure you’ve heard of Sparco and might be surprised to learn that they also make highly competitive products for this e-sport!